-The Board of Directors of your Company is satisfied with the internal Finance Controlprocess.
+The Board of Directors of your Company is satisfied with the Internal Financial Controlprocess.
 Internal control environment of the Company is reliable with well documentedframework to mitigate risks.
 A detailed analysis is provided in the Management Discussionand Analysis Report forming part of the Directors' Report.

 BUSINESS RESPONSIBILITY REPORT

 In terms of the Companies (Cost Records and Audit) Rules 2014 your Company hasappointed M/s.
-Shome & Banerjee Cost Accountants and M/s.
-Jugal KPuri&Associates Cost Accountants as cost auditors of the Company for the financialyear ending March 31 2018to audit the cost records of the Company relatedto the applicable products manufactured at its manufacturing facilities.
-M/s.
-Shome &Banerjee Cost Accountants shall be the Lead Cost Auditor.
-Their remuneration approved bythe Board is recommended for ratification by the members at the ensuing AGM.
+Shome & Banerjee Cost Accountants as cost auditor of the Company forthe financial year ending March 31 2023 to audit the cost records of the Company relatedto the applicable products manufactured at its manufacturing facilities.
+The remunerationapproved by the Board is recommended for ratification by the members at the ensuing AGM.

-As per section 204 of the Companies Act 2013 read with Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 your Company appointed M/s VKC &Associates (Company Secretaries) as Secretarial Auditor of the Company for the financialyear ended March 31 2017.
+As per section 204 of the Companies Act 2013 read with Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 your Company appointed M/s VKC &Associates Company Secretaries as Secretarial Auditor of the Company for the financialyear ended March 31 2022.